nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `edit INDEX [q/QUESTION] [a/ANSWER] [c/CATEGORY] [n/NOTE] [r/RATING] [d/DIAGRAM] [t/TAG]...`

-* Edits the flashcard at the specified INDEX.
-The INDEX refers to the index number shown in the displayed flashcard list.
+* Edits the flashcard at the specified `INDEX`.
+The `INDEX` refers to the index number shown in the displayed flashcard list.
 * Refer to [common input fields](#Common-Input-fields) on what the different fields are and how to specify them.
 * Although all fields are optional, a minimum of one field has to be given.
 * Specifying empty values to `NOTE`, `RATING`, `TAG` or `DIAGRAM` eg. `r/` will remove the corresponding field in the flashcard.